lshh125/premessa/README.md

+# Purpose

+Save figures in an editable format for publication.

 # premessa

 `premessa` is an R package for pre-processing of flow and mass cytometry data, that includes panel editing/renaming for FCS files, bead-based normalization and debarcoding.